-The 2004 inspection of the LUCs at DP039 found that administrative controls are adequate to enforce the restriction, so physical barriers (i.e., fences) are not needed.
+The 2005 inspection of the LUCs at DP039 found that administrative controls are adequate to enforce the restriction, so physical barriers (i.e., fences) are not needed.
 There is no evidence that the lead-impacted soil has been disturbed.
-Photograph 1 in Appendix A of this report shows the controlled area at DP039, and Photograph 2 shows the warning sign in the vicinity of the LUC area that ensures that visitors and occupants of Building 755 are aware of the presence of LUCs.
+Photograph 1 in Appendix A of this report shows the controlled area at DP039.
+The warning sign in the vicinity of the LUC area that ensures that visitors and occupants of Building 755 are aware of the presence of LUCs can be seen in the background.
 There are identical signs in the other LUC areas in the WABOU.